A region in the southern Caucasus that until 2023 was an Armenian enclave inside the territory of Azerbaijan

 , however, the internal tensions between the different ethnic groups were heating up, especially from ca. 1987/88 onwards, and developed into a full-scale war from 1991.

-I will not take sides here, and will certainly not offer any opinions as to who started the violent conflict or who is to blame for what at what stage.
-Suffice it to say here that initially fortune seemed to be rather with the Azeris, while Karabakh's militias of Armenian descent often had to make do with largely homemade and improvised weapons.
-With increased support from Armenia, battle fortunes turned against Azerbaijan, esp. with and following the decisive retaking of Shushi
+Initially fortune seemed to be rather with the Azeris, while Karabakh's militias of Armenian descent often had to make do with largely home-made and improvised weapons.
+With increased support from Armenia, battle fortunes turned against Azerbaijan, especially with and following the decisive retaking of Shushi

 by Armenian-Karabakh forces in May 1992, from where the Azeri military had been shelling the region's capital city Stepanakert